open-taggy/.github/profile/README.md

 ### 🎯 taggy is here to give you an
-- open,
+- open
-- easy-to-start-with,
+- easy-to-start-with
 - easy-to-integrate and
-- quite powerful frontend tool
+- quite powerful frontend module

 to fit your tagging needs.